fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 ## Verification

+// Known Attribute
+We expect that there is some object c20 that has 20 credits.

+// Unknown Attribute
-We expect that there is some object c40 that has some attribute 20.
+We expect that there is some object c20 that has some attribute 20.